kaboc/grab/README.md

 A flutter package providing extension methods to trigger a rebuild on change in a [Listenable] (`ChangeNotifier`, `ValueNotifier`, etc).

-There is a plan to support `Stream` too.
-Stay tuned!

 ## What is Grab?

 Grab is like a method version of `ValueListenablebuiler`, `AnimatedBuilder` or